anuragupperwal/anuragupperwal/README.md

 ## About Me

-I am a passionate AI enthusiast.
+I am a passionate Deep Learning enthusiast.
 I love exploring new technologies and applying them to solve real-world problems.

--   🌱 I’m currently learning **Graph Neural Networks**
+-   🌱 I’m currently exploring **Graph-based Retrieval-Augmented Generation (Graph RAG)**
+-   🧠 Working at the intersection of **Graph Neural Networks** and **Large Language Models**
+-   📊 Previously worked on **Time Series Data Analysis** using Machine Learning
+-   🚀 Passionate about building intelligent systems that combine structure, context, and reasoning
--   💬 Ask me about **C++, Python, Machine Learning and Trekking**
+-   💬 Ask me about **C++, Python, Machine Learning, Deep Learning and Trekking**
 -   📫 How to reach me: [Email](mailto:anuragupperwal@gmail.com)

 ## Connect with Me